cloudflare/doca/README.md

 # doca

-**Doca is a command-line tool that scaffolds API documentation (doca project)** based on your [JSON HyperSchemas](http://json-schema.org/).
+**Doca is a command-line tool that scaffolds API documentation (doca project)** based on your [JSON Hyper-Schemas](http://json-schema.org/) (draft-04 supported, draft-07 support [forthcoming](ROADMAP.md)).

 Doca bootstraps a full-fledged web app based on React and Webpack.
 Getting the final documentation is as easy as typing few commands or you can dive deeper and create your own completely different layout. **[Read the introductory blog post.](https://blog.cloudflare.com/cloudflares-json-powered-documentation-generator/)**

+## Road Map

+The doca suite is under active development!
+See our [Road Map](ROADMAP.md) for details.

 ## Overview

+Doca consists of:
-Doca consists of a **command line tool** (this repository), **themes** (standalone node modules) and **webpack loaders** (background node modules you can mostly forget about).
+* a **command line tool** (this repository)
+* **themes** (standalone node modules such as [doca-bootstrap-theme](https://github.com/cloudflare/doca-bootstrap-theme))
+* **webpack loaders** (background node modules you can mostly forget about)
+    * [json-schema-loader](https://github.com/cloudflare/json-schema-loader) loads schemas and tracks dependencies
+    * [json-schema-example-loader](https://github.com/cloudflare/json-schema-example-loader) converts schemas into the format expected by the themes

 Here is a diagram:

 <p align="center">
   <img src="doca.png" title="Doca project" alt="Doca project" width="80%" height="80%" />